Open Access Dissertation

 The purpose of this research was to investigate the readiness of King Fahad Medical City (KFMC) to adopt online staff development programs.
 Employees access to technology, technical skills, motivation to e-learn and attitudes towards online education was assessed using The Online Learner Readiness Self-assessment Survey.
 In addition, instructors' and administrators' access to technology, attitudes and beliefs about online education was also investigated using The Faculty and Administrator Survey.

 Alwadie, Adnan Dhafer, "An Assessment Of The Readiness Of King Fahad Medical City, Saudi Arabia, In Adopting Effective Online Staff Development Programs" (2011).
 Wayne State University Dissertations.
-Paper 207.
+207.